-We prohibit the use of the Site and Services in any manner associated with the transmission, distribution or delivery of any unsolicited bulk or unsolicited commercial e-mail ("Spam").
-You may not use any Services and/or Site to send Spam.
-You also may not deliver Spam or cause Spam to be delivered to any Consumers.
-In addition, e-mail sent, or caused to be sent, using the Services and/or Site may not:
+We prohibit the use of the Site or the Services in any manner associated with the transmission, distribution or delivery of any unsolicited bulk or unsolicited commercial e-mail ("Spam").
+You may not use the Services or the Site to send Spam and you may not deliver Spam or cause Spam to be delivered to any Consumers.
+In addition, e-mail sent, or caused to be sent, using the Services or the Site may not:

 - Use or contain invalid or forged headers;